 Applicants residing in a foreign country should make application six months prior to the anticipated enrollment date.
 Students in the United States should allow four months to complete the admission process.
-To meet all special admission requirements, international students should complete the electronic application at wncc-uga-edu.815r.net/application/login/
+To meet all special admission requirements, international students must create an account online at go.wncc.edu/apply and complete the International Application for Admission.
+The International Admissions Application is only open for limited timeframes prior to each semester (specific dates are posted on our website).
+Deadlines for applying and submitting all required documents must be met for acceptance to WNCC.